BRIEF SUMMARY OF BASEMENT WORKSHOP EARLY YEARS

 He has continued to create spaces for collaborative and innovative works that bring issues to light, centered identity in the framework of heritage and encouraged cross-culture, cross-discipline, cross- region exchanges.
 He continues to inspire discussions, pushing people to create and raise their voices.

-Works like the Black Box Exercise project, collaborative theater pieces in One Table Two Chairs, the Belt Road and the GiantMirror Performance Project,22 the Bamboo Installations, many of his theater productions, all deserve separate pages of discussion.
+Works like the Black Box Exercise project, collaborative theater pieces in One Table Two Chairs, the Belt Road and the GiantMirror Performance Project,23 the Bamboo Installations, many of his theater productions, all deserve separate pages of discussion.

 GiantMirror Performance

-Danny Yung received the Outstanding Contribution in Arts Award in Hong Kong.
+Danny Yung received the Outstanding Contribution in Arts Award in Hong Kong in 2015.
 In 2014, he received the Fukuoka Arts and Cultural Prize in Japan.
 In 2009, Yung was conferred the Order of Merit by the Federal Republic of Germany in recognition of his contribution to the arts and cultural exchange between Germany and Hong Kong.
 In 2008, he was honored the Music Theatre NOW Award by UNESCO's International Theatre Institute.

 Notes